24

 Is there anything more delicious than a sticky cinnamon bun, a tasty Danish, or a gooey chocolate chip cookie?
 In the land of hygge, these mouthwatering treats rank high on the self-care scale, and that’s probably why the city has so many amazing bakeries.

-It’s impossible to choose a favorite, but here’s a list of 5 of the absolute best and must-try bakeries:
+It’s impossible to choose a favorite, but here’s a list of five of the absolute best and must-try bakeries in Copenhagen:

 Hart Bakery

-Owned by Richard Hart, former baker at the Michelin-awarded restaurant Noma, Hart Bakery is famed for its off-the-charts flavors and impeccable quality.
+Founded by Richard Hart, former baker at the Michelin-awarded restaurant Noma, Hart Bakery is famous for its exceptional quality and off-the-charts flavor.
+Locals and food lovers alike come for the sourdough bread, croissants, and cardamom rolls.

 Lille Bakery